Anxiety

 Generalised Anxiety Disorder (GAD)

 When a person feels very anxious and worried most of the time, regardless of the situation, it is called Generalised Anxiety Disorder.
 GAD affects a person for at least a few months, and their anxiety is caused by everyday activities and stressors, such as family, work, health, etc. Minor issues such as reaching an appointment five minutes late, not finding the right brand of detergent or having to send your car for repair can be extremely daunting for a person with GAD.
-Their reaction can often be disproportionate to the situation, and this can manifest itself through physical symptoms like restlessness, difficulty in concentrating, problems sleeping and constant tension in the muscles.
+Their reaction can often be disproportionate to the situation, and this can manifest itself through physical symptoms like restlessness, difficulty in concentrating, problems sleeping and being easily fatigued.
+GAD could also cause other physical symptoms like frequent headaches, stomach aches and constant tension in the muscles.

 Panic Disorder